-Parents may submit an online application for admission for the current academic year and next academic year.
+Parents may submit one online application for admission for the current academic year or for the following academic year for ESF primary or secondary, Discovery College or Renaissance College.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

-Central Applications for 2017-18 Year 1 (born in 2012) and Year 7 (born in 2006) will be open from 1 to 30 September 2016.
-For parents who wish to apply, please click Year 1 or Year 7 for the latest application information available from July 2015.
+Central Applications for 2023/24 Year 1 (born in 2018) for ESF primary schools, Discovery College and Renaissance College and Year 7 (born in 2012 for ESF secondary schools) will open in September 2022.
+For parents who wish to apply, please click Year 1 or Year 7 for the latest application information.

-Those who have missed the central application period or who are applying for years other than Year 1 and Year 7 need to apply through general applications.
+Those who are applying for years other than Year 1 and Year 7 need to apply through General Applications.

-Applicants to ESF International Kindergartens should refer to the website: ESF International Kindergartens for further information on admissions procedures.
+Applicants to ESF International Kindergartens should refer to our website for further information on admissions procedures.

 3. What are the selection criteria of ESF schools for applicants?

-ESF schools are not selective: admission is through interview/assessment and depends above all on the student’s ability to benefit from an ESF education.
-Moreover, school places are offered according to zone (geographic location of the students’ address).
+Admission is through interview/assessment and depends above all on the student’s ability to benefit from an ESF education.
+Moreover, school places are offered according to zone (geographic location of the students’ address) for ESF primary and secondary schools.
+Discovery College and Renaissance College remain zone free.
 Please click here to see further details on ESF’s Admissions Policy.

-For ESF’s two Private Independent Schools (PIS), Renaissance College Hong Kong (RCHK) and Discovery College (DC), the Admissions Policy has to be in line with the Hong Kong Government’s requirements for all Private Independent Schools (PIS):
+For ESF’s two all-through Private Independent Schools (PIS), Discovery College (DC) and Renaissance College (RCHK), the admissions policy has to be in line with the Hong Kong Government’s requirements for all Private Independent Schools (PIS):

 - RCHK and DC have no catchment area.
 Any student residing in Hong Kong can apply to attend.